jphme/EM_German/README.md

 # Results

 Attached a few example outputs.
 I also developed a few small German benchmarks (based on the Eleuther LM Evaluation Harness), which I will publish soon.
+More output examples and a comparison between the different model variants can be found [here (German)](example_output_comparison.md).

 ## General Prompts